What is an ultrasound?

 where the probe is moved over your skin.
 This is most common for pregnancy, muscles, liver, kidney and other internal organs, and uses a water-based gel to help the probe glide.

-Note: We understand that an internal ultrasound can be a personally invasive procedure, so you are welcome to request a female sonographer to perform this obstetric scan.
+Note: We understand that an internal ultrasound can be a personally invasive procedure, so you are welcome to request a female sonographer to perform this scan.
 Please make this known at the time of booking your appointment.

 After your scan